top of page

 thrips in flower.png

 Thrips rasp leaf and fruit surfaces causing blemishes on fruit.
 They feed on flowers and young fruit which can disrupt normal fruit development, reducing marketability.
-Thrips are a known vector for viruses specifically Tospoviruses such as tomato spotted wilt virus TSWV and capsicum chlorosis virus CaCV.
+Thrips are a known vector for viruses specifically Tospoviruses such as tomato spotted wilt virus (TSWV) and capsicum chlorosis virus (CaCV).

-Fruit Fly and Leaf Miner
+Fruit Fly & Leaf Minor

 This section is still under construction. more to come soon